mnarkute/BarboraTest/README.md

 # BarboraTest

-This is automation test project that covers https://www.barbora.lt/ functionality.
+This is an automation test project that covers https://www.barbora.lt/ functionality.

-Tests ar written in Java 10, using Selenium, Jupiter (Junit5)
+Tests are written in Java 10, using Selenium, Jupiter (Junit5)